tillitis/tkey-ssh-agent/README.md

 expected to be flashing white, indicating that firmware is ready to receive an app to run.

-There's a script called `runsign` which loads and runs an ed25519 signer app, then asks the app to sign a message and verifies it.
+There's a script called `runsign.sh` which loads and runs an ed25519 signer app, then asks the app to sign a message and verifies it.
 You can use it like this: